Tour of Flanders (women's race): Farce in 2005

 The second Tour of Flanders in 2005 was extended to 112 km, featuring 12 climbs.
 Dutch rider Mirjam Melchers-van Poppel won the race, after distancing her teammate and breakaway companion Susanne Ljungskog in the final kilometer.
 The race for third place ended in farcical circumstances.
 A group of 20 riders was sent the wrong way in the final two kilometres and crossed the finish line in the opposite direction.
 All riders in the group, including World Cup leader Oenone Wood, were disqualified from the race.
 Melchers repeated her win in 2006, becoming the first to win the race twice.

 By 2009, the race ran over 131 km and contained three long flat cobbled sectors in addition to the climbs.
 German sprinter Ina-Yoko Teutenberg won the event in a sprint of a 15-strong group ahead of Kirsten Wild and Emma Johansson.
-The first and only Belgian rider to win the Tour of Flanders was Grace Verbeke in 2010 after she narrowly stayed ahead of the chasing group.
+The first Belgian rider to win the Tour of Flanders was Grace Verbeke in 2010 after she narrowly stayed ahead of the chasing group.